Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Discussion

 \section{Discussion}

-In this paper, we compared 2 FNNs methods adapted to survival (CoxCC and CoxTime) and one random forests model (IF) for their ability to predict treatment benefit in the context of time-to-event data, using a linear CoxPH model with an adaptive LASSO penalty as a benchmark method.
-The comparison was conducted on 2 simulation sets: one introducing nonlinear interaction with treatment and another based on Friedman's random function generator with non-linear and two-order interactions.
-Additionally, the models were tested on 2 breast cancer data sets.
+In this paper, we compared two FNN methods adapted to survival outcomes (CoxCC and CoxTime) and a random forest model (IF) for their ability to predict individualized treatment benefits in the context of time-to-event data, using a linear CoxPH model with an adaptive LASSO penalty as a benchmark method.
+The comparison was conducted on 2 simulation sets: one introducing nonlinear interaction with treatment and another based on Friedman's random function generator with nonlinear and two-order interactions.
+Additionally, the models were evaluated on 3 case studies from oncology clinical trials.

 The machine learning methods performed well in data generation process 1, especially in terms of discrimination capabilities for IF and calibration for FNNs.
-For data generation process 2, the performances of the machine learning methods are slightly higher than the reference value in terms of discrimination.
+For data generation process 2, the performances of the machine learning methods were better than the linear ALASSO method with regard to the discrimination and calibration metrics, and RMSE.

-With the first breast cancer data set evaluating the effect of taxane chemotherapy, the machine learning models achieved better prediction results compared to the CoxPH model with an adaptive LASSO penalty, suggesting that the data set has some complex biomarkers-by-treatment interactions.
-In the second data sets the adaptive lasso model had the best discrimination but the FNN or IF better calibration.
+Across the three clinical trial datasets, the models displayed complementary strengths in predicting treatment benefit.
+CoxCC and CoxTime generally achieved the lowest $\text{E50}_{\text{benefit}}$ and $\text{ICI}_{\text{benefit}}$, suggesting more reliable calibration of predicted benefit than IF.
+IF, on the other hand, tended to yield the highest $\text{C}_{\text{benefit}}$, indicating better identification of patients with larger differential treatment effects, though sometimes at the expense of calibration.
+ALASSO offered moderate, consistent performance across metrics.
+Overall, these findings reflect a trade-off: neural network–based models provide well-calibrated benefit estimates, while IF is more sensitive to heterogeneity, and ALASSO may offer a consistent alternative, even if it does not fit nonlinear effects or interactions in these types of cancer trial data sets.